Amira-Sh06/rabbitmq-docker/README.md

     This command will:
     * Build Docker images for the 1C, DMS, and CRM adapters.
     * Start the RabbitMQ broker with its management UI.
-    * Start all three adapter services, which will connect to RabbitMQ.
+    * Start all three adapter services, which will connect to RabbitMQ and the configured external systems.

-4.  **Monitor the services:**
+5.  **Monitor the services:**
     * **View logs:** To view logs from all running services in real-time:
         ```bash
         docker compose logs -f